 • the Data Protection Act 1998, which gives you the right to see information we hold about you

 • the Freedom of Information Act 2000, which gives you the right to access information we publish and other information we hold

 • the Environmental Information Regulations 2004, which gives you access to information held by us relating to the environment

 View our Publication Scheme page to see what information is already available to view on this website.

 There are different procedures in place to access information held under these Acts and Regulations, and we work hard to meet our obligations.

 Occasionally, we are unable to supply information requested under the Acts and Regulations.
 In many cases, this is because the information itself is exempt from publication.
 This can be for a variety of reasons.
 Where information is exempt, we will tell you why we are unable to supply it.
 We do not have to comply with information requests that are considered vexatious.
 For further information about what information is exempt from publication, and what is considered a vexatious request, see the Information Commissioner's Office website (https://ico.org.uk/).

-A great deal of information about the work of the Council is published as part of our Publication Scheme (available as a useful document on the right of this page).
+A great deal of information about the work of the Council is published as part of our Publication Scheme.

 The Scheme contains a wealth of information about: